 Under the third category, expungement would be warranted if the complaint involved information that is false (contradicted by credible information presented by the registered representative).
 For example, a customer complaint alleged that a broker made unauthorized trades, the broker provided credible evidence that the customer authorized the alleged unauthorized trades in writing.

 If the claimant is successful in the arbitration stage, the claimant must file a petition with a local state or federal court, naming FINRA as a defendant, requesting that the court confirms the arbitration award granting the expungement.
 Upon reviewing the petition, the court will then order FINRA to comply with the expungement order by expunging the record in question from the CRD system.
 However, it is important to note that this second is necessary in that FINRA will not voluntarily expunge information, even if it is the product of a settlement agreement, absent a court order directing expungement of the record in question from the CRD system.

 Expungement is treated by FINRA as an “extraordinary remedy that arbitrators should recommend only under appropriate circumstances.”
 As such one should not assume that expungement is a simple ministerial matter that FINRA will simply rubber stamp if a claimant takes the time to request expungement.
 Rather, FINRA has established a rigorous process in which claimants must present evidence that falls squarely within the boundaries of the three narrow grounds for expungement.

 After reviewing the FINRA expungement process, the natural question that would arise for any registered representative seeking to clear his record and obtain expungement is can FINRA be avoided?
 Can a motion for expungement be filed and granted exclusively in state court?
 CRD information can potentially be expunged under State law.
-See our post on State Court Expungements to find out if you’re eligible for this option or contact the lawyers of Lubiner Schmidt and Palumbo for a free consultation.
+See our post on State Court Expungements to find out if you’re eligible for this option or contact the lawyers of Lubiner Schmidt and Palumbo for a consultation.